moneytree/moneytree-link-android-sdk/README.md

 >    // MoneytreeLink.VAULT_SERVICE, opens the vault directly to a specific connected service.
 >    // MoneytreeLink.VAULT_SERVICE_SETTINGS, opens the vault to the settings of a specific connected service.
 >    // MoneytreeLink.VAULT_SUPPORT, opens the customer support page of the vault.
+>    // MoneytreeLink.VAULT_ONBOARDING, opens the custom onboarding flow of the vault if configured.
+Otherwise redirects to vault's homepage.
 >    // When vaultOpenServicesOptions() is used the path is overridden, using the proper path.
 >    .path(String)
 >    // if provided and unauthorized the login page will have the email field pre-filled.